NuclearPhysicsWorkshops/FRIB-TASummerSchoolQuantumComputing/README.md

 - 12pm-1pm: Lunch
 - 1pm-2pm: Preparing for hands-on session, Quantum algorithms and implementation on a real quantum computer, part I
 - 2pm-3pm: Quantum algorithms and implementation on a real quantum computer, part II
-- 3pm-330pm: Break, coffee, tea etc
+- 3pm-4pm: Break, coffee, tea or
+- 3pm-4pm: Tour for FRIB for those interested, please let us know if you are interested in a tour of FRIB.
-- 330pm-6pm: hands-on sessions and problem solving
+- 4pm-6pm: hands-on sessions and problem solving

-### Tuesday June 21  (Teachers BH, JW, MHJ, and ZQ++)
+### Tuesday June 21
 - 830am-930am: Quantum algorithms for quantum mechanical systems
 - 930am-1030am: Quantum simulation of the Schroedinger equation
 - 1030am-11am: Break, coffee, tea etc